Guitar Strumming Patterns

 100 Bpm

-The next pattern may seem like jumping ahead too fast, but it is important to know how to count sixteenth notes.
+The next pattern may seem like a big jump, but it’s important to learn how to count sixteenth notes.

 strumming pattern guitar tab